FrancisBanville/ms_interpreting_probabilities/README.md

-and time are continuous variables that should yield probability *densities* of interactions (i.e., relative likelihoods of interactions occurring at infinitesimal locations and instants in time), these definitions enable them to be conceptualised as distinct patches and time segments.
+and time are continuous variables that should yield probability *densities* of interactions (i.e., relative likelihoods of interactions occurring at infinitesimal locations and instants in time), these definitions enable them to be conceptualized as distinct patches and time segments.
 Treating space and time as discrete dimensions aligns with the common sampling methods of ecological networks and provides actual probabilities of interactions, which can be obtained by integrating probability densities over space and time.
 Furthermore,